North Central Section of the AUA Bylaws

 Section 16.2 AOA

 Doctors of Osteopathy enrolled in an AOA-approved urology residency training program are eligible for Resident/Fellow Member status.
 DOs completing their urology training and passing the American Osteopathic Board of Surgery certifying examination are eligible for Associate Member status, Section 8.2.

 Medical/Graduate Student Membership is established to provide education about urology as a surgical specialty and as a career.
 Medical/ Graduate Student Membership is available to:

 - Individuals enrolled full-time in a medical school for the purpose of obtaining a Medical Doctor degree, Doctors of Osteopathy degree, or equivalent degree, or

 - Individuals enrolled full-time in an accredited graduate school program for the purpose of obtaining a PhD or equivalent degree and actively engaged in research under a qualified mentor.

 Section 18 — Application For Membership

-Application for membership in this Section must be made on forms approved by the Board of Directors and provided by the Secretary.
+Applications for Active and Associate membership in this Section must be made on forms approved and provided by the AUA.
 Qualifications for membership in each of the indicated categories shall be as stated in this Article I.